skinos7/tiger7/project/wui/admin.md

     // custom the webpage frame
-    "css_file":"CSS file path",                   // Fill in the file name must be in located on /prj/wui/admin/assets/css "logo_title":"Text in the middle of a web page", "logo_file":"LOGO file path",                 // Fill in the file name must be in located on /prj/wui/admin/assets/css "logo_width":"LOGO width",
+    "css_file":"CSS file path",                   // Fill in the file name must be in located on /prj/wui/admin/assets/css "logo_color":"Title bar of logo color",       // title color "logo_title":"Text in the middle of a web page", "logo_file":"LOGO file path",                 // Fill in the file name must be in located on /prj/wui/admin/assets/css "logo_width":"LOGO width",
     "logo_height":"LOGO height",
     "logo_align":"center",                        // [ center, right ]
+    "logo_model":"show or not",                   // [ enable, disable ]
+    "model_bar":"show or not",                    // [ enable, disable ]

     // custom the webpage show
     "firmware_id":"show or not",                  // [ enable, disable ]